ishais123/nsx-automation/README.md

 This tool get a CSV file and create the relevant objects according to it.

-Put the "mapping.csv" in the sane directory as the tool file.
+Put the "mapping.csv" in the same directory as the tool file.
 (Example CSV file exists in "NsxClient_v3" directory)

 ### HOW TO: